IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 network InterFace*) is the API representation of a network device inside a VM.
 Whereas VBDs associate VM objects with VDI objects, VIFs associate VM objects with Network objects.
-Just like VBDs, VIFs have a `currently_attached` field that determines whether or not the network device (inside the guest) associated with the VIF is currently active or not.
+Just like VBDs, VIFs have a [`currently_attached`](/projects/citrix-hypervisor-management-api/en/latest/api-ref-autogen/#fields-for-class-vif) field that determines whether or not the network device (inside the guest) associated with the VIF is currently active or not.
 And as we saw with VBDs, at VM boot-time the VIFs of the VM are queried and a corresponding network device for each created inside the booting VM.
-Similarly, VIFs also have `plug` and `unplug` methods for hot plugging/unplugging network devices in/out of running VMs.
+Similarly, VIFs also have [`unplug`](/projects/citrix-hypervisor-management-api/en/latest/api-ref-autogen/#rpc-name-plug_3) and [`unplug`](/projects/citrix-hypervisor-management-api/en/latest/api-ref-autogen/#rpc-name-unplug_3) methods for hot plugging/unplugging network devices in/out of running VMs.

 ### Host configuration for networking and storage